Los Angeles Chapter 13 Bankruptcy Lawyer

 Chapter 13 bankruptcy will stay on your credit report for up to 7 years after you file for bankruptcy.
 However, you are able to rebuild your score after the bankruptcy is over as long as you keep up with your payments and don't fall into further debt.
 Most people who are filing for bankruptcy may already have a low credit score due to missed payments.
 Bankruptcy is a way to get rid of your debt and help you start fresh so you can start improving your credit.

 At Wadhwani & Shanfeld, we have helped more than 20,000 clients find stable ground after suffering financial hardships.
 If you trust our firm with your debt issues, not only will we make an individualized solution for you, we’ll stand by you every step of the way.
-With over 65 years of collective experience, we are confident our attorneys can represent your bankruptcy case in Los Angeles.
+With over 65 years of collective experience, we are confident our Los Angeles Chapter 13 bankruptcy attorneys can represent your bankruptcy case in Los Angeles.

-Schedule a free consultation.
+Schedule a free consultation with our Los Angeles Chapter 13 bankruptcy lawyers.
 Contact Wadhwani & Shanfeld.